rask/php-libload/README.md

 ## Features

 -   Load libraries the `dlopen(3)` way
--   Load libraries according to certain ways of `dlopen(3)` (e.g. allow `LD_LIBRARY_PATH` but disallow others)
+-   Load libraries relative to the header file
--   Disable loading libraries using the `dlopen(3)` logic
--   Load libraries from specific paths, e.g. relative to the current PHP file or similar.
+-   Load libraries relative to a custom path

 ## Example